 Forward Bias Diode :

 A diode is forward biased if the P-type pin is connected with the anode of a voltage source and the N-type of the diode is connected with the cathode of the source.
-In forward bias diode operation, the diode act like a closed switch.
-The voltage source in the forward bias configuration applies pressure on free electrons in N-region and holes in P-region toward the depletion region.
+In forward bias diode operation, the diode acts like a closed switch.
+The voltage source in the forward bias configuration applies pressure on free electrons in the N-region and holes in the P-region toward the depletion region.
 The free electrons and hole recombine with the ions near the depletion region and the depletion region width is reduced.
 Then the majority carrier can pass the thin depletion region.
-As the forward bias voltage increase, the depletion region width decrease and more and more carriers can pass.
+As the forward bias voltage increases, the depletion region width decreases and more and more carriers can pass.

 The first quadrant of the V-I characteristics curves shows the forward operation of the diode.
-In the beginning, by increasing the voltage the current change very slowly but when the voltage reaches 0.7V (for silicon) the current start to change rapidly for a small change.
-The rapid change in the current shows that the resistance decrease as we increase the voltage above the knee of the curve.
+In the beginning, by increasing the voltage the current changes very slowly but when the voltage reaches 0.7V (for silicon) the current starts to change rapidly for a small change.
+The rapid change in the current shows that the resistance decreases as we increase the voltage above the knee of the curve.
 The voltage drop across the diode in the forward bias is equal to the barrier potential but may increase up to 0.9 depending upon the current.

 Diode Biasing Keypoints: